Fast Regression of the Tritium Breeding Ratio in Fusion Reactors: Results

 \subsection{Adaptive Approach}

 In order to test our QASS prototype, several functional toy theories for TBR were developed as alternatives to the expensive MC model.
-By far the most robust of these was the following sinusoidal theory over continuous parameters~$C$, with adjustable wavenumber parameter~$n$:

-ANNs trained on this model demonstrated similar performance to those on the expensive MC model.
-QASS performance was verified by training an ANN on the sinusoidal theory for varied quantities of initial, incremental, and MCMC candidate samples.
+QASS performance was verified by training an ANN on these theories for varied quantities of initial, incremental, and MCMC candidate samples.
+By far the most useful of these was the following sinusoidal theory, as ANNs trained on this model demonstrated similar performance to those on the expensive MC model: